-Guess that's what all this is about.
-Legacies
+Terry: Guess that's what all this is about.
+Legacies.

-Doubt you can find this pattern anymore.
+Amanda: Doubt you can find this pattern anymore.
 It's real china, not that synthetic stuff.
-Terry:

-It's been years since I've had enough friends to use the whole set anyway.
-Terry:
+Amanda: It's been years since I've had enough friends to use the whole set anyway.

-How can I escape the curse of Batman?
-Amanda:
+Terry: How can I escape the curse of Batman?

-- Reality Warper: Ace's Master of Illusion powers mutate to the point where she can telekentically warp reality with her mind.
+- Reality Warper: Ace's Master of Illusion powers mutate to the point where she can telekinetically warp reality with her mind.

 - Secret Legacy: Terry is actually Bruce Wayne's son.